Gilmerton Cove Visitor Guide

 What’s collectively known as Gilmerton Cove is actually a network of seven chambers and numerous passageways beneath the streets of the suburb, which although old (possibly even ancient) only opened as a tourist attraction in 2003.

-While you can’t explore the underground tunnels on your own you can at least join one of the daily tours that take you deep into the mysterious cove with a knowledgeable guide who really brings the story of this strange place to life.
+While you can’t explore the underground tunnels on your own, you can at least join one of the daily tours that take you deep into the mysterious cove with a knowledgeable guide who brings the story of this strange place to life.

-It’s genuinely interesting and a little bit creepy too, so if you fancy seeing something that’s different to the usual tourist traps I highly recommend you visit Gilmerton and take a trip underground.
+It’s genuinely interesting and perhaps a wee bit creepy, so if you fancy seeing something that’s different to the usual tourist traps I highly recommend you visit Gilmerton and take a trip underground.

 gilmerton cove